Skip to main content

 entry Is the additional accepted messageType.

-• The Genesis low-code platform expects all login and logout events to be called via HTTP.
+• The Genesis Platform expects all login and logout events to be called via HTTP.

-• Information related to the session itself (e.g. session id, session token, refresh token) will be handled transparently using cookies.
+• Information related to the session itself (e.g. session id, session token, refresh token) is handled transparently using cookies.

-Given these expectations, login and logout operations via Websocket will not be allowed.
-A Websocket connection to GENESIS_ROUTER will only be possible after a successful HTTP login.
+Given these expectations, login and logout operations via Websocket are not allowed.
+A Websocket connection to GENESIS_ROUTER is only possible after a successful HTTP login.

 The configuration options are: